 You hereby acknowledge and agree that, additionally, in connection with the Program CCC will collect Your name, e-mail address and other contact information (the “Participant Information”) and hereby irrevocably consent to the collection of such data and information by CCC by and through the Application or any other means.
 It is a condition of your use of the Application that all of the Participant Information you provide is correct, current and complete.
 You are personally responsible for any use of the Application that occurs under or in connection with your Participant Information.

-All information CCC collects from the Application is subject to the CCC® Mobile Data Collection Privacy Policy (“Privacy Policy”) [Link], the location and terms of which may be changed from time to time.
-By using the Application, you acknowledge that you have read and understood the Privacy Policy
+All information CCC collects from the Application is subject to the CCC® Mobile Data Collection Privacy Policy (“Privacy Policy”) [https://github.com/cccuser/CCCSuportDocuments/blob/master/CCCBrandedMCD/MCD_Privacy_Policy_031620.pdf]the location and terms of which may be changed from time to time.
+By using the Application, you acknowledge that you have read and understood the Privacy Policy.

 If You object to CCC’s collection or use of any portion of the Program Data or Participant Information, Your sole remedy will be to terminate participation in the Program (including, without limitation, by deleting or uninstalling the Application).
 Any such termination shall not affect CCC’s rights to use any Program Data or Participant Information collected prior to such termination in accordance with the terms of this Agreement.